typeworld/typeworld/documentation.md

 ### Warning of SQL Injection

 Whatever you do with your server, bear in mind that the parameters attached to the requests could be malformed to contain [SQL injection attacks](https://www.w3schools.com/sql/sql_injection.asp) and the likes and need to be quarantined.

+### Identifying Font Installations

+If you want to track font installations to observe license compliance, you need to identify a font installation by the triplet of request parameters `subscriptionID, anonymousAppID, fontID`.

+The `fontID` comes as part of the `fonts` request parameter.

 ### Reference Implementation